alejandro-armenta/Tennis/README.md

 ## Solution of the environment:
 The environment is considered solved for an average score over 100 episodes of +0.5.

-*NOTE: I used Udacity's workspace so I don't know which dependencies are needed!
-I used Udacity's workspace and I followed its instructions to complete the project.*
+NOTE: I used Udacity's workspace so I don't know which dependencies are needed!
+NOTE: You can download the files and put them into a jupyter notebook, but you still need the dependencies!